larseggert/bcp45bis/draft-eggert-bcp45bis.md

   {{NOTE-WELL}}

-- Announcements of conferences, events, or activities that are not sponsored or endorsed by the Internet Society or the IETF.
+- Announcements of conferences, events, or activities that are not sponsored or endorsed by the IETF, IRTF, IAB or the Internet Society.

 # Moderation {#mod}